e-gun/HipparchiaGoServer/fyi/README.md

 ![selftest](../gitimg/selftest.png)
 ### some selftest times

+* 91s on 8 cores of apple silicon (m1) virtualizing rocky linux
 * 111s on 6 cores of apple silicon (m1) virtualizing rocky linux
 * 113s on 6 cores of an intel 9900k running a virtualized ubuntu
 * 154s on 6 cores of apple silicon (m1) virtualizing macos